simplicitesoftware/documentation/docs/tutorial/expanding/views.md

     > For a detailed step-by-step, see : [Testing the User](/tutorial/getting-started/user#activating-and-testing-the-user)

 :::tip[Success]
-  <p>The Home page displays the "Pending orders" view and the "Orders per state" pivot table</p>
+The Home page displays the "Pending orders" view and the "Orders per state" pivot table
     ![](img/views/success.png)
 :::